 During the Short-tailed Albatross translocation operations the chicks being reared served as the strongest attractants to other prospecting birds.
 The presence of human caretakers interferes with this social attraction somewhat but it is still important and a good argument for engaging in several years of chick rearing at the recipient site.
 After the final translocation, the decoys and sound system must be maintained and employed each year throughout the breeding season to attract both returning translocated birds and prospecting birds that fledged from other sites.
 Using these stimuli to attract the target species is even more important to ultimate success in the years following completion of the translocations, because: (1) the visual stimulation of the chicks will no longer be present to attract new recruits, and (2) the sounds of a breeding colony may provide essential cues to guide translocated birds back to the new colony site.
-Observations in the Mukojima colony confirm the intense interest that subadult birds have in the decoys and the speakers actively emitting Short-tailed Albatross vocalizations in 2013 (J. Jacobs pers. comm).
+Observations in the Mukojima colony confirm the intense interest that subadult birds have in the decoys and the speakers actively emitting

+Short-tailed Albatross vocalizations in 2013 (J. Jacobs pers. comm).
 Documented visits to the site increased between 2008 and 2009 after the sound system was repaired.

-Monitoring for hazards such as introduced mammals and dense or deleterious vegetation or insects must be continued and if anything is detected appropriate management of the threat should be undertaken.
+Monitoring for hazards such as introduced mammals, dense or deleterious vegetation and insects (particularly those that can directly harm the birds or those that may act as vectors of disease) must be continued and if anything is detected appropriate management of the threat should be undertaken.
+Similarly, if ectoparasites are a problem, some type of control should be implemented (options should be developed and tested under veterinary supervision).

 In addition to maintaining the sound system at new colony sites for burrow-nesting species, artificial burrows also need to be maintained on a regular basis to ensure they are safe and attractive to prospecting and breeding birds.
 Odour may be important in helping to lure prospecting adults to the site, so burrows are not cleaned out but left to fallow.
-Exposing the inside of used burrows to sunlight after translocated chicks have vacated the colony site is thought to be beneficial.
+Exposing the inside of used burrows to sunlight after translocated chicks have vacated the colony site is thought to be beneficial for hygiene.